-We present the raw dataset statistics before sampling for Movements-in-Time, UCF-101 and Kinetics700 in Table~\ref{tab:cdm-trajectories-stat}.
-Figure~\ref{fig:scores-per-action-class} shows the distribution of CDM's predicted scores across action classes in Movements-in-Time, Kinetics700, and UCF-101.
+We present the raw dataset statistics before sampling for Movements-in-Time, UCF-101 and Kinetics700 in Table~\ref{tab:IDM-trajectories-stat}.
+Figure~\ref{fig:scores-per-action-class} shows the distribution of IDM's predicted scores across action classes in Movements-in-Time, Kinetics700, and UCF-101.
 The predicted likelihoods are nearly uniform within each class, indicating that our sampling method maintains both class diversity and high overall likelihoods.
-The sampling procedure for CDM-annotated trajectories is detailed in Algorithm~\ref{algo:CDM-annotation-sampling}.
+The sampling procedure for IDM-annotated trajectories is detailed in Algorithm~\ref{algo:IDM-annotation-sampling}.